 All Class B’s motorhomes are vans that have not cut or modified.
 The main bed and extra storage is located in the rear while galleys are usually on the passenger side, with a wet-bath (toilet/sink/shower in one unit) is on the driver side.
 Usually there is a small table directly behind the driver and storage crammed wherever possible.
 Space is limited, but these are popular for those that want to get off the asphalt.
 While most are designed for basic camping, many owners outfit their rigs for the extremes.
 You can add lift kits, off-road tires, upgraded suspension and snorkel exhaust upgrade.
 These are just a few of the ways you can turn your euro-sleek Mercedes into an extreme sport overlanding vehicle.

 MOTORHOME PROS AND CONS

 Motorhomes are popular for many reasons.

 Motorhomes have one thing in common.
 You get everything you need to hit the road and camp.
-You get the engine, the transmission, the cab, the tires, the house, the walls, the generator, et cetera.
-Fill up the engine and off you go on to your next adventure.
+You get the engine, the transmission, the cockpit, the tires, the house, the walls, the generator, et cetera.
+Fill up the fuel tanks and off you go on to your next adventure.
 It’s all there for you in one complete package.

 Immediate Access To Everything